 In order to minimize this risk, screening measures have been recommended prior to initiating anti-TNF therapy.
 Screening for LTBI and HBV prior to treatment has been recommended by the United States Food and Drug Administration, Health Canada, and all gastrointestinal societies[28-31].
 Screening is effective in reducing infections complications, is easy to perform, and has minimal risks to patients[32-34].
 This involves tuberculin skin testing and chest-X-ray for LTBI and a panel of three serological blood tests for HBV (HBsAg, HBsAb, HBcAb).
 Adherence to screening with tuberculin skin testing and chest x-ray has been shown to reduce the risk of tuberculosis by 78%-90%[32,33].
 Screening for HBV with subsequent vaccination or chemoprophylaxis if indicated has also been shown to be effective.

 Despite these recommendations, cases of severe and sometimes fatal infection with tuberculosis or hepatitis B have been described, and many of these can be attributed to lack of screening[34-36].
 A retrospective review of over 200 patients followed at a large United States academic IBD center revealed only 65% of patients were appropriately screened for tuberculosis and 25% screened for hepatitis B. Similarly, a study from Australia showed that only 50% of gastroenterologists were routinely screening for HBV prior to starting anti-TNF.
 This underscores the problem in provider’s adherence to screening.
 The development of tuberculosis or hepatitis B while on anti-TNF has the potential for high morbidity and mortality.
 Given the ease and effectiveness of screening and the consequences of lack of screening, one can argue that anti-TNF screening rates less than 100% are unacceptable.

 There is growing literature exploring contributors to this safety problem.
 In their review of 287 IBD patients starting anti-TNF, Vaughn et al identified factors most often associated with lack of screening for tuberculosis: previous exposure to anti-TNF [OR = 5.3 (95%CI: 2.8-10.3)], health care providers in practice for more than 10 years [2.5 (95%CI: 1.4-4.5) and treatment at a non-IBD center [1.9 (95%CI: 1-3.4)].
 The factors contributing to lack of HBV screening were the same.
 These reasons highlight the role of lack of knowledge, as physicians in practice longer or those at a non-IBD center may be less likely to be up to date with current guidelines.
 Previous exposure to anti-TNF may falsely reassure the prescribing physician that the appropriate work up had already been completed.
 This highlights the contribution of confusion as to who is responsible for screening.
 Uncertainty as to how and when to screen is also an important contributor, as evident in a gastroenterology practice audit that showed that while most knew that screening was indicated, there was significant heterogeneity in the type and timing of screening.
 Thus, knowledge gaps as to the need for screening, confusion surrounding responsibility for screening, and details regarding how to screen appear to be major contributors to this problem.

 MONITORING THIOPURINE THERAPY

 More recently, an association with thiopurine use and non-melanoma skin cancer (NMSC) has been noted.
 In a review of over 1000 South African IBD patients, a strong association was noted between thiopurine exposure and NMSC (OR = 5.0, 95%CI 1.1-22.8).
 This was similar to the association noted by Peyrin-Biroulet et al in which ongoing thiopurine use had a hazard ratio for NMSC development of 5.9 (95%CI: 2.1-16.4).
 Lifelong, regular dermatologic screening has therefore been recommended.
 Nonetheless, a recent survey of dermatologists and gastroenterologist found that only 46% of gastroenterologists were aware of the association between NMSC and immunosuppression.
 This implies that at least half of IBD patients are not receiving the recommended screening.

 INTERVENTIONS AIMED AT IMPROVEMENT

 In order to adequately address gaps in care, an understanding of the contributing factors to the target problem is essential.
 While the evidence in support of a potential intervention is often regarded as the most important factor when choosing between potential initiatives focused on improving care, there is often limited supporting research available.
 As a result, other factors also need to be considered when choosing QI interventions including the prevalence and severity of the problem, the potential for undesirable outcomes as a result of the intervention, cost, complexity, and the ability to generate momentum for future related initiatives.
 Moreover, once an intervention has been selected, continuous measurement is essential in order to know if an observed change represents an improvement.
 Thus, prior to implementing an initiative, well defined measures need to be developed and measured continuously.
 This will provide support that the initiative is responsible for any observed improvements in performance or alternatively, negative outcomes and unattended consequences.

 Guidelines have outlined algorithmic approaches for following this complex group of patients.
 However, the uptake of IBD guidelines by gastroenterologists has been shown to variable[51,52].
 Therefore, other improvement approaches are necessary.
 In 2006, the American Gastroenterology Association began to develop quality indicators that would be eligible for reimbursement through the Physician Quality Reporting System (PQRS).
 Recently, IBD specific measures have been added to this growing list of indicators, and documentation of disease activity was the first such IBD indicator implemented.
-Other IBD indicators eligible for reimbursement through this program include recommending steroid-sparing therapy after 60 d of corticosteroid, assessment of tuberculosis and hepatitis B status prior to anti-TNF therapy, vaccinations, bone loss assessment, and addressing tobacco cessation (Table ).
+Other IBD indicators eligible for reimbursement through this program include recommending steroid-sparing therapy after 60 d of corticosteroid, assessment of tuberculosis and hepatitis B status prior to anti-TNF therapy, vaccinations, bone loss assessment, and addressing tobacco cessation (Table 1).
 While the impact of the PQRS on increasing objective assessment of disease activity is not yet known, data extrapolated from other disease states shows promise for the potential beneficial impact of similar reimbursement programs.
 Nonetheless, prior to implementing such an intervention, careful study is required as the literature showing the benefits of reimbursement programs on quality are conflicting and some studies identifying unintended consequences, such as providers avoiding the most severely ill patients, a phenomenon known as “adverse selection”[54-57].